shresta4/CS126Fall2019/DEVELOPMENT.md

 11/_ /2019
 - Make player abstract class and have AI and User extend from it
 - Currently free style gomoku.
 Implement: standard gomoku.
 No overlines
-- Make a file with constants "tie" "no result" etc etc.
+- Make a file with constants "tie" "no result" etc etc., Save no_player as a constant
+- Have the user pick a color instead of X or O
+- Add a delay before the AI plays
+- Move title to the top of the screen
+- Add buttons for load json, save, restart, exit
+- Read game from json